 By managing their child's myopia, parents can improve their child's eye health and reduce the likelihood of them developing serious eye diseases later in life.

-At Brain Vision Institute in Schaumburg, we’re passionate about helping children achieve their best vision now and in the future.
+At Brain Vision Institute in South Barrington, we’re passionate about helping children achieve their best vision now and in the future.